mountetna/monoetna/decisions/adr-0002-orchestrate-etls.md

 For the containerized ETLs, we use a custom Docker Swarm operator for these, not the included Airflow operator.
 This is so that we can copy our application service configs for the app containers (i.e. networks, resource limitations, constraints, etc.), to make DAG task definitions simpler.
 We did wind up allowing overwrites for some of the service configurations, since DAG tasks are not exact clones of the application definitions.

+Also, the containerized ETLs are started with a service name like `DockerServiceOperator_<hash>`.
+In Portainer, you can then find these tasks when they are running and check things like resource usage or logs.

+### Restarting ETLs

 Each ETL has a version number associated with it.
-To re-start an entire ETL, you can bump the version number in the code editor, which causes a new DAG to be created.
+To re-start an entire ETL, you can bump the version number in the DAG decorator, using the Airflow code editor.
+This causes a new DAG to be created.

 - Note that for the containerized Polyphemus ETLs that use our Ruby ETL + Cursor framework (i.e. sync_GNE), restarting those requires going into a Polyphemus console (via Portainer, a `polyphemus_app` service) and running `$ ./bin/polyphemus etl <name_of_etl> reset`.

+### Project-scope

 ETLs are project-scoped, which means users should only be able to see the DAGs associated with their Janus token in the main Airflow dashboard.
 This is controlled via a custom Authentication backend (`etna_cookie_auth.py`).
 However, we have not implemented similar controls in `airflow_code_editor`, so any user can edit Python DAGs for any project.

+### DAG Backups

 Since the DAGs are being backed up nightly to Metis, we have not enabled the remote GitHub push for the code editor.